sprestage/trakehner-db/README.md

 Image upload by user (stores on AWS).
 Five roles:
     visitors to the site -  can look and search horses and breeders;
-                            cannot see new, edit, delete anywhere
+                            cannot see new h/b, edit h/b, delete h/b,
+                            cannot see sign up anywhere.
-                            ? can see Sign Up?
-Or should sign up only be by email to me and Nathaniel...this is the way the ATA does it.
+                            sign up new users is only by email to me and Nathaniel...this is the way the ATA does it. owners -    can see edit horses they own only (will eventually include editing horse
+                owner info)
-    owners - can see edit horse (will eventually include editing horse owner info) breeders - can see edit breeder
+                cannot see new h/b, edit breeder, delete h/b breeders -  can edit self
-    ata - can see edit horse and edit breeder admin - me and Nathaniel
+                cannot see new h/b, edit horse, edit breeders other than self cannot see delete horse/breeder, sign up ata -   can see edit horse and edit breeder cannot see new or delete h/b (we should reconsider this when the time comes)
+    admin - me and Nathaniel
+            can see all the things